Confusing consulate requirements? I’ve already done the homework for you

 Need Help Choosing the Right Relocation Package?

-What are the requirements to acquire residency in Mexico?
+What are the requirements for Mexican residency in 2025?

 What is an apostilled (long-form) marriage certificate?